Showing posts with label perfectly seared. Show all posts

 Juste Raidies

 Perfectly cooked fish and shellfish.
-The word raidie on its own mean stiffened.
-Juste raidies for shrimps and lobsters indicates that the shell will have just changed color and the meat just firmed up.
+The word raidie on its own means stiffened.
+Juste raidies for shrimps and lobsters indicate that the shell will have just changed color and the meat just firmed up.
 Overcooking can turn shellfish into flexible plastic.
-For oysters which are often served raw overcooking destroys the texture, juste raidies is what the diner wants for cooked oysters and clams.
+For oysters, which are often served raw, overcooking destroys the texture, juste raidies is what the diner wants for cooked oysters and clams.

 Juste Raidies on French menus: